freeradical13/freeradical13.github.io/index.md

 Electron affinity increases from left to right, except for elements with a complete set of valence electrons.

+Most elements are [metals][] (although only two are named metal groups), are on the left side of the periodic table (excepting Hydrogen), have low ionization energies, are highly electrically conductive, malleable, and generally solid at standard temperature.
+[Nonmetals][] are the opposite of metals, mostly on the right side of the table (with the exception of Hydrogen), are not very electrically conductive, have high electron affinity, and they are often gases (e.g. Hydrogen, Helium, etc.), although some are brittle solids (e.g. Carbon).
+There are a handful of [Metalloids][] which have properties of both and run down a diagonal in the p-block (e.g. Boron, Silicon, etc.).

 # Big History (Continued)

 After the [Big Bang][], the universe was mostly made of hydrogen, helium, and lithium (the first three elements), some of which combined into plasma stars held together by [gravity][].
 At high enough temperatures inside stars, hydrogen atoms undergo [nuclear fusion][] where nuclei (and their protons and neutrons) combine to produce [helium][stellar nucleosynthesis].
 As the hydrogen is used up to create helium, the star's temperature rises and allows for the fusion of [helium into carbon and oxygen][triple alpha process] and some neon and heavier elements.
 As the star temperature continues to increase, nuclear fusion produces elements [up to iron][heavy elements].
 The remaining elements in the universe were produced by [certain stars' s-processes][s process] and [stars' explosions in a supernova or collapses into a black hole or neutron star][r process].

-# Chemistry
+# Chemistry (Continued)

 A [molecule][] is a set of two or more atoms held together by a [chemical bond][] because the molecule is more [stable][molecule stability].
+Types of bonds:

+1. An [ionic bond][] occurs when one atom transfers electron(s) to another, creating a cation and anion, which may then cause attraction of the oppositely charged ions.
-A [covalent bond][] occurs when atoms share one or more pairs of electrons in their valence shells.
+1. A [covalent bond][] occurs when atoms share one or more pairs of electrons in their valence shells.

 [Electronegativity][] is the tendency of an atom to attract electrons to its valence shell.
 It follows from the octet rule that atoms increase in electronegativity from left to right.
 Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus.
 Electropositivity is the opposite of electronegativity.

-An [ionic bond][] occurs when one atom transfers an electron to another.
-This transfer causes ionization of both atoms which may then cause attraction.

 An [organic compound][] is a molecule that has carbon.